MSc. MBACP (Accred) - Green Stairwell Counselling

 Training, qualifications & experience

 I hold MSc in Therapeutic Counselling from the University of Greenwich, and a Postgraduate Diploma in Psychology.
-I am an experienced counsellor and a registered member of the British Association of Counselling and Psychotherapy (BACP).
+I am an experienced counsellor and an accredited member of the British Association of Counselling and Psychotherapy (BACP).
 I also posses an Online Counselling Skills Diploma, and I am a professional member of Association of Counselling and Therapy Online (ACTO)

 I work with individual clients in a one-to-one, face-to-face setting and in a one-to-one setting online.
 Before setting up my private practice, I also worked as a counsellor for Mind, and as a bereavement counsellor for Cruse Bereavement Care.
 I have experience in working with a wide range of issues including bereavement, anxiety, depression, low self-esteem, suicidal thoughts, and emotional abuse amongst many others.